Uncategorised

 3. however, if after seeing the advice, a reasonably competent solicitor would feel that it must be “obviously wrong”, then he cannot blindly rely on the advice but must exercise his independent judgment and reject it.

-It is rare to find an Advice that is “obviously wrong”.
-Usually the opinions differ as Counsel has noticed something about the case which changes the prospects of success but either way, the solicitor does need to make sure he is satisfied with the final Advice.
+It is rare to find an advice that is “obviously wrong” in legal terms.
+Usually the opinions differ as counsel has noticed something about the case which changes the prospects of success.
+But either way, the solicitor does need to make sure he is satisfied with the final advice.

 Leave a Reply